Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the Right Haynes Mattress

-Pick Culpepper if you want a firmer, flatter surface and strong edge stability.
-Choose Shanandoah when shoulder/hip pressure relief is your top priority, especially for side sleeping.
-Go with Washington if you want the most balanced “premium hybrid” feel for combo sleeping and couples.
-Anniversary is the best fit for guest rooms, value upgrades, and sleepers who like bounce.
-For hot sleepers, prioritize Shanandoah or Anniversary; for motion-sensitive couples, prioritize Washington.
+Pick Culpepper if you want a firmer, flatter surface with strong edge stability.
+Choose Shanandoah when shoulder and hip pressure relief is the priority, especially for side sleeping.
+Go with Washington if you want the most balanced premium-hybrid feel for combo sleeping and couples.
+Anniversary fits guest rooms, value upgrades, and sleepers who like some bounce.
+If you sleep hot, Shanandoah or Anniversary are the safer bets; if you’re very motion-sensitive, prioritize Washington.

 Limitations

-Across the lineup, the most obvious trade-off is that the bouncier builds can’t fully erase partner movement the way dense all-foam designs can.
-Washington can run warmer for heat-sensitive sleepers during long nights.
-Culpepper’s firmer surface may not suit lightweight side sleepers with sensitive shoulders.
-Anniversary gives up edge sitting stability and refined motion control compared with the higher-tier models.
+Across the lineup, the springier builds can’t fully erase partner movement the way a dense all-foam mattress can.
+Washington may run warmer for heat-sensitive sleepers during long nights.
+Culpepper’s firmer surface won’t suit every lightweight side sleeper.
+Anniversary trades away some edge sitting stability and refined motion control compared with the higher-tier models.

 Why choose these models